Keyri-Co/passkey-manager/readme.md

 #### Methods

 - **register(userId: string, userName: string, userDisplayName: string, rpName: string): Promise<{ id: string; payload: string }>**
-  - Registers a user, initializes the IndexedDB, and stores the encrypted registration results.
+  - Creates a Passkey for your site on the user's device
   - Returns a promise with the registration ID and the Base64 encoded encrypted results.

 - **authenticate(autoFill?: boolean): Promise<{ id: string; payload: string }>**